tjthejuggler/pullups_graph/README.md

 ## Features

 - **Interactive Stacked Bar Chart**: View all your pullup sessions stacked by day
+- **Trophy Icon on Best Session**: The session with the most pullups is marked with a 🏆 trophy icon directly on the graph
 - **Session-by-Session Breakdown**: Each session is color-coded and displayed separately
 - **Comprehensive Statistics Panel**:
   - Today's total pullups